 A great source of protein

 Fish is a great source of protein.
 It varies by species, but on average fish provides approximately 19.5g of protein per 100g.
 How much protein we need varies by the individual, with needs dependent on body weight, in addition to other factors, because protein has a role in the growth, repair and maintenance of the body.
 For example, protein promotes muscle growth, and helps maintain muscle mass and normal bones.
 It’s especially important that children consume enough protein, as they need it for the normal growth and development of their bones.
-A meal containing Findus fish products, perfectly balanced and a great source of protein.
-And our battered fish fillets are a great way to get your children eating and enjoying fish!
+A meal containing Findus fish products can provide a great source of protein and be perfectly balanced with a portion of vegetables and a side of whole grain starchy carbohydrates.
+Our battered fish fillets are a great way to get your children eating and enjoying fish.

 Important vitamins and minerals